Appekip/Device_Patrol/README.md

 Course project for Ohjelmistotuotantoprojekti TX00CF81-3012 course at Metropolia UAS, themed around IT asset management (similarly to tools like Snipe IT).

+The vision of this project is to create a program to register a companys IT devices such as desktops and laptops by using agile software development.
+The user of this program would easily observe and manage the data of devices.
+This data contains IT-terminal, posession of the device, status and amount of devices.
+The product will increase a companys effiency in management of IT equipment.

+We have used IntelliJ IDEA, Docker and PostgreSQL as development enviroment.

 ## Development

 Prerequisites: